DraftmanCorp/PortSentinel-Pro/README.md

 ---

 ### 🚀 Requirements & How to Use
-1. Windows 10+ Operating System
+1. Windows 8/8.1/10/11 Operating System
+2. Or any PC compatible with Edge WebView2 Runtime + Powershell 5+
-2. Run with administrator privileges to terminate certain processes
+3. Run with administrator privileges to load, monitor/see and terminate certain processes

 ---